 If you can create the atmosphere of a friendly pub quiz in which there aren’t really any wrong answers, everyone’s a winner.
 It’s a hook.

-Crucially, people know exactly what to expect and will make a decision on whether to participate.
+Crucially, people know exactly what to expect and can make a better decision on whether to participate on any given night.

 2) Use a Dedicated Twitter Account